Elsad Zverotić

 Elsad Zverotić (Eлcaд Звepoтић; born 31 October 1986) is a former professional footballer who played as a right-back or right midfielder.
-Born in SFR Yugoslavia, he represented the Switzerland U18 national team before switching to the Montenegro U21.
+Born in SFR Yugoslavia, he played for the Switzerland under-18 national team before switching to the Montenegro under-21.
 He is the Montenegro senior national team's second most-capped player of all time, with 61 caps between 2008 and 2017.

 Club career

 Zverotić joined BSC Young Boys in the summer of 2011.
 On 22 November 2012 in the UEFA Europa League group stage, Zverotić scored a memorable goal against Liverpool at Anfield in a 2–2 draw.

 On 2 September 2013, Zverotić signed a two-year contract with Fulham, with the option for an additional year for an undisclosed fee.
 He left the club by mutual consent on 16 February 2015.

 The following day, he returned to Switzerland, signing a two-and-a-half-year deal at Sion.
 In November 2017, he was one of seven players demoted to the reserve team by new manager Gabri García.